 Skip to main content

 Answering Machine Detection (AMD) enables your AI agents to automatically detect when outbound calls reach voicemail instead of a live person.
-When voicemail is detected, the agent hangs up and logs the outcome, allowing you to retry at different times to maximize chances of reaching a live person.
+When the agent detects voicemail, it hangs up and logs the outcome, allowing you to retry at different times to maximize chances of reaching a live person.
 This critical feature prevents wasted agent time talking to answering machines and optimizes campaign efficiency by focusing resources on live conversations rather than voicemail systems.

 What is Answering Machine Detection?